- 79' Thomas Müller

 The 58,900 capacity crowd at the Mercedes Benz Arena saw a high-octane encounter with chances at either end.
 Barely 60 seconds had been played when Kimmich gained possession near Stuttgart's box, Lewandowski hitting the side-netting from 18 yards.
 But the Bavarians struggled against the home side's early pressing, Chadrac Akolo skying a shot from distance before drawing a fine save from Ulreich.

 Lewandowski called netminder Ron-Robert Zieler into action after 20 minutes before Hummels saw a header go over the bar, Stuttgart's Berkay Özcan miscuing a finish.
-Bayern slowly but surely asserted their dominance, Zieler shining with a fine save from Tolisso.
-Shortly before half-time Stuttgart were forced to fall back on Lady Luck.
+Bayern slowly but surely asserted their dominance, Zieler shining with a strong save against Tolisso.
+Shortly before half-time Stuttgart had to thank Lady Luck.
 Vidal, James and Hummels all tried to capitalise on a mix-up in the box, but the ball refused to go in, Zieler eventually denying Hummels' effort.

 Müller nets, Ulreich saves

 Lewandowski was upended near the Swabians' box early after the restart, James curling the resulting free-kick over the bar.
 Coman soon charged down the left but Zieler proved equal to his curled finish.
-Heynckes played his first ace after the hour mark, Müller taking over from Tolisso.
-Boateng unleashed a rocket from distance but Zieler kept the scores level, before Süle came on for Hummels, who struggled with a problem sustained early in the contest.
+Heynckes played his first card, Müller taking over from Tolisso after the hour mark.
+Boateng unleashed a rocket from distance but Zieler kept the scores level, Süle coming on for Hummels, who struggled with a problem sustained early in the contest.

 The result means Bayern have 41 points from 17 Bundesliga matches, 11 clear of Schalke, who were held to a draw by Frankfurt.
 The Reds are back in action on Wednesday evening, when they entertain Borussia Dortmund in the DFB Cup Round of 16 in the last match of the year.